 The development of high-rise CLT buildings is ongoing.
 There are now several CLT-high-rise buildings around the world.
 Mjøstårnet in Norway is at the moment the tallest wood building with its 85,4 meters.
 Other examples of CLT high-rise buildings include Brock Commons Tallwood House in Vancouver which is a hybrid CLT/concrete building4, and the 51-meter-tall building Treet in Bergen, Norway that houses 62 apartments5.
 As cities are becoming more and more densely populated the number of high-rise buildings is increasing on a global scale.
 Many architects have discovered CLT-panels and masstimber products such as glulam – especially because of the many advantages that these products have.
 This includes wood’s ability to absorb CO2 but also the derived effects of the light weight of the masstimber products compared to steel and concrete.
-As an example, a smaller foundation is needed when building a high-rise in CLT-panels, because it weighs less than a concrete building.
+As an example, a smaller foundation is needed when building a high-rise in CLT panels, because it weighs less than a concrete building.

-Another important aspect of building the cities of the future is that CLT and glulam perform very well in earthquakes.
+Another important aspect of building the cities of the future is that CLT and glulam perform very well during earthquakes.
 It does so because wood is light but strong.
 Wood can stretch a little bit – an ability that concrete does not have.
 This gives wood an advantage under seismic activity.
 If something were to happen to a wood building, it is easier to repair than a steel/concrete building3.

-Something that is often questioned regarding masstimber structures is the fire safety of the building.
+Something that is often questioned regarding masstimber structures is the fire safety of the buildings.
 It just so happens that the fire safety of masstimber products such as CLT and glulam is very good.
 This is because the dimensions of the mass timber products make them hard to ignite5.
-In case of fire the wood acts in a very predictable way where the surface of the masstimber element chars, which creates a protective layer.
+In case of fire, the wood acts in a very predictable way where the surface of the masstimber element chars, which creates a protective layer.
 Where steel would collapse CLT keeps a lot of its dimensional stability for a predictable amount of time3.
-The choice of glue does play a part in the fire safety and research on different types of fire-retardant glue is being done.
+The choice of glue does play a part in fire safety and research on different types of fire-retardant glue is being done.

 Kallesoe Machinery takes responsibility

 A part of the green conversion of the company includes trying to make our products future-proof which for us means that our machinery has a long lifespan.
-We design new developments so they can be incorporated in already existing machines.
+We design new developments so they can be incorporated into already existing machines.